-VolkerFitzpatrick is a multi-disciplinary construction contractor operating in the United Kingdom.
+VolkerFitzpatrick Limited is a multi-disciplinary construction contractor operating in the United Kingdom.
 We are committed to maintaining high standards throughout our operations, with particular regard to avoiding and minimising adverse environmental impacts of all company operations.
+This policy document also applies to WoollensBrook Homes Limited and the WoollensBrook Group Limited group of companies, which are under common management.
+Further arrangements for its implementation are detailed within VolkerFitzpatrick company processes, procedures, and site management plans.